mizunashi-mana/jsonparse/docs/man/parsers/typeparsers.md

 ## number parser

-This parser is check that the type of target object is `number`.
+This parser checks that the type of target object is `number`.

 ```javascript
 var sparse = require("sonparser");